adityapolisetty/adityapolisetty.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student in Financial Economics at Imperial College London.
-My research focuses on household finance and behavioural finance, with a particular focus on housing markets
+My research focuses on household finance and behavioural finance, with a particular focus on housing markets.
+I also

 Working Papers
 ------
-- **On the role of beliefs in nominal anchors in housing** (with Cristian Badarinza, Dimitris Georgarakos, Geoff Kenny, Tarun Ramadorai)
+- **On the Role of Beliefs in Nominal Anchors in Housing** (with Cristian Badarinza, Dimitris Georgarakos, Geoff Kenny, Tarun Ramadorai)

 - **On Agency Incentives in Housing**
+- **On Portfolio theory for Venture Capital Investing**

 Education